vtshitoyan/plotConfMat/README.md

 # plotConfMat
 Plots a confusion matrix with colorscale, absolute numbers and precision normalized percentages.
-This is an alternative to matlab's [plotconfusion](https://uk.mathworks.com/help/nnet/ref/plotconfusion.html) if you do not have the Neural Network Toolbox.
+This is a basic alternative to matlab's [plotconfusion](https://uk.mathworks.com/help/nnet/ref/plotconfusion.html) if you do not have the Neural Network Toolbox.

 usage: